 Armed with Otter Pops, a sewing machine he barely knew how to turn on, and his favorite compression shorts, he set out to build the first prototypes.
 After hacking together some crude samples, Justin then teamed up with former Stanford Baseball player and problem-solving guru J.D.
 Willcox to form Qore Performance®.
 Taking a crash course in apparel design and American manufacturing, J.D. and Justin traveled the country to source and build out what would become TCCC Base Layers, culminating in a set of premium next-gen USA-made products that boosts hydration by 40%, giving athletes a distinct competitive advantage on the field.

 Qore Performance successfully launched another TCCC Baser Layer (then referred to as WHT or Wearable Hydration Technology) innovation--The Hydration Shirt--on Kickstarter in December 2015.
-During the campaign, an office associated with the US Army called looking for a way to solve the “body armor cooling problem for soldiers" downrange and in CONUS training environments.
+During the campaign, the US Army called looking for a way to solve the “body armor cooling problem for soldiers" downrange and in CONUS training environments.
 While TCCC Base Layers are potent and efficient weapons in helping your body offload heat, there are some situations where operators simply need more power than TCCC Base Layers could provide.
+The Army was clear: they wanted 140+ watts of cooling power over two hours without any batteries, moving parts, or additional weight to the Soldier.
 The tradeoff had always been weight - nothing on the market was light weight enough and cost-effective enough to be feasible, and most of the more powerful initiatives involved 'ground-up' approaches, redesigning a soldier's whole kit.